fsist/future-streams/README.md

 to one another.

-The mutable state representing the structure of the stream model being built is stored in instances of the mutable (but concurrent-safe) class `FutureSreamBuilder`.
+The mutable state representing the structure of the stream model being built is stored in instances of the mutable class `FutureSreamBuilder`.
 This class also implements the `build` method that materializes a stream model.

 Every stream component model case class has a parameter of type `FutureStreamBuilder`.
 Constructor methods take an implicit builder instance with a default value of `new FutureStreamBuilder`.
 Components belonging to different builders can be connected to one another.
 When a stream is materialized and run, it does not matter how components are distributed across different builders, and it doesn't matter which builder you use to call `build`.

+This class is **NOT concurrent-safe**.
+This means that while you can construct different stream components in parallel, you need to use different builders to do so (and not link them until later).
+Linking the components, and building the stream, must be carried out from a single thread.

 ## Differences from the previous version of this library